-If you die before you begin receiving a pension and have earned the right to a pension, benefits may be paid to your spouse or dependents in one of these ways:
+If you die before you begin receiving a pension and have earned the right to a pension, benefits may be paid to your Spouse or dependents in one of these ways:

-- Surviving Spouse Pension;
+- Surviving Spouse Benefit;

 - Minor Child Benefit; or

-- 60-Month Pre-Retirement Survivor Pension.
+- 60-Month Pre-Retirement Survivor Benefit.

-You do not need to be actively at work at the time of your death for your spouse, minor children, or beneficiary to be eligible for these benefits.
-Upon your death, your surviving spouse or beneficiary must apply for benefits.
+You do not need to be actively at work at the time of your death for your Spouse, minor children, or beneficiary to be eligible for these benefits.
+Upon your death, your surviving Spouse, minor children, or beneficiary must apply for benefits.

-Surviving Spouse Pension
+Surviving Spouse Benefit

-Your Qualified Spouse, upon application, will receive a Surviving Spouse Pension payable beginning approximately a month after your death if you have earned at least 10 Years of Vesting Service or 10 Pension Credits and die before you begin receiving pension benefits.
+Your Qualified Spouse, upon application, will receive a Surviving Spouse Benefit payable beginning approximately a month after your death if you have earned at least 10 Years of Vesting Service or 10 Pension Credits and die before you begin receiving pension benefits.

-The amount of your spouse's benefit will depend on:
+The amount of your Qualified Spouse's benefit will depend on:

 - Your age at death;

-- Your spouse's age; and
+- Your Qualified Spouse's age; and

 - The pension amount you are eligible to receive at the time of your death, or at age 50 if you die before reaching age 50.

-The benefit will be payable as a 100% Husband-and-Wife Pension and will be reduced for early payment of benefits, if applicable.
+The benefit will be payable as a 100% Joint and Survivor Annuity and will be reduced for early payment of benefits, if applicable.

-Your spouse may receive the Surviving Spouse Pension as soon as the first of the month after your death, provided your spouse applies for the benefit.
-Your spouse will continue to receive the Surviving Spouse Pension for the balance of her or his lifetime.
-However, if your spouse dies before receiving 60 monthly payments, your minor children, or if none, your named beneficiary will receive the remainder of the 60 monthly payments.
-Your spouse may defer payment of the benefit, but no later than the date you would have reached Normal Retirement Age.
-If your surviving spouse defers payment, the benefit amount will be calculated based on the age you would have been at that time.
+Your Qualified Spouse may receive the Surviving Spouse Benefit as soon as the first of the month after your death, provided your Qualified Spouse applies for the benefit.
+Your Qualified Spouse will continue to receive the Surviving Spouse Benefit for the balance of her or his lifetime.
+However, if your Qualified Spouse dies before receiving 60 monthly payments, your minor children, or if none, your named beneficiary will receive the remainder of the 60 monthly payments.
+Your Qualified Spouse may defer payment of the benefit, but no later than the date you would have reached Normal Retirement Age.
+If your surviving Qualified Spouse defers payment, the benefit amount will be calculated based on the age you would have been at that time.

-If you are eligible for a Normal Retirement Age Pension at the time of your death, your spouse will be entitled to receive a Surviving Spouse Pension on the date when you would have reached Normal Retirement Age.
+If you are eligible for a Normal Retirement Age Pension at the time of your death, your Qualified Spouse will be entitled to receive a Surviving Spouse Benefit on the date when you would have reached Normal Retirement Age.
 The amount of this benefit will be determined using the Plan provisions in effect when you left Covered Employment.